 - Toxins.
 Gardening is a relaxing hobby, and most people clean their homes on a regular basis.
 But these activities can have adverse effects on your sense of smell.
 Constant exposure to toxic chemicals in pesticides and cleaning solutions can cause anosmia, the complete loss of smell.

 - Arthritis.
 According to the CDC, 50 million American adults have arthritis.
 This rheumatic disease causes pain, stiffness, and swelling in joints, making it harder to move and participate in usual activities.
 Arthritis can also affect a person’s sense of touch.
 Some people lose that feeling sensation.
+If you have any of these symptoms see your physician right away.
+Early treatment can change the course of arthritis.

 - High blood pressure.
 Most Americans know that hypertension is bad for heart health, but did you know it’s also bad for your vision?
 According to the American Heart Association, high blood pressure strains the blood vessels in your eyes.
 Therefore, if your high blood pressure isn’t treated and the damage is not stopped, it can lead to permanent vision loss.